Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The ductus may close on its own, without treatment.
 If it doesn’t, treatments include:

-Medication.
-Certain medications can constrict the artery, shrinking the duct and allowing it to close.
-The medication is given by IV over a period of a few days.
+Medicine.
+Certain medicines, such as non-steroidal anti-inflammatory drugs or NSAIDs, can constrict the artery, shrinking the duct and allowing it to close.
+The medicine is given by IV over a period of a few days.
 During this time, the baby is monitored closely.

-Catheter Based Procedure.
-This may be done on a small PDA if the treatment with medication did not work.
+Catheter based procedure.
+This is usually reserved for older babies.
+This may be done on a small to moderate sized PDAs if the treatment with medicine did not work.
 Children must be large enough to qualify for the procedure.
-Through a catheter (long thin tube) in the leg, a small metal coil, or other device is advanced to the PDA and placed like a plug to block blood flow between the two vessels.
+Through a catheter (long thin tube) inserted into a larger artery in the leg, a small metal coil, or device is advanced to the PDA and placed like a plug to block blood flow between the vessels.
+The coil or device is released and remains there permanently.

 Surgery.
-This may be performed if your baby can’t tolerate the medication, or if treatment with medication has not worked.
+This may be done if your baby can’t tolerate the medicine, or if treatment with medicine has not worked.
 Typically it is reserved for children who are too small for a catheter-based procedure, or if a catheter-based procedure was not successful.
-The surgeon may advise surgery if there is planned treatment for other related congenital heart defects.
+The surgeon may advise surgery if other related congenital heart defects require surgery.
 The surgeon makes an incision between the ribs on the left side of the chest and clamps or ties off the opening in the blood vessel.
 The surgery doesn’t involve the heart muscle.
 This surgery has a high success rate and a low risk of complications.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |